carbon-language/carbon-lang/llvm/docs/OptBisect.rst

   clang -O2 -mllvm -opt-bisect-limit=256 my_file.c

 The -opt-bisect-limit option may also be applied to link-time optimizations by using a prefix to indicate that this is a plug-in option for the linker.
 The following syntax will set a bisect limit for LTO transformations:

 ::

+  # When using Gold or lld
   clang -flto -Wl,-plugin-opt,-opt-bisect-limit=256 my_file.o my_other_file.o
+  # When using ld64 (macOS)
+  clang -flto -Wl,-mllvm,-opt-bisect-limit=256 my_file.o my_other_file.o

 LTO passes are run by a library instance invoked by the linker.
 Therefore any passes run in the primary driver compilation phase are not affected by options